 Goodbyes are always difficult, especially when they take place in a brand new setting like camp.
 However, as a parent, it is important that you remember your children will follow your lead.
 If you are clinging to your child, lingering, sobbing or displaying doubt, they will follow suit.
 Likewise, if you are strong, encouraging, and optimistic, they will respond in kind!
 A tearful (but smiling) goodbye and a quick hug is a perfect way to send them off!

+DO prepare your campers with conversations before camp.
 Remind them that they will be part of a cabin unit, which means sharing responsibilities and chores with their cabin-mates.
 Encourage them to try new things even if they are scared.
 Reinforce the truth that it’s more important to show love and kindness and respect to those around them than it is to be the best at something.
-Remind them that the best part of the summer camp experience is the friendship and discovery and non-stop fun!
+Remind them that you are proud of them and confident in who they are.
+Share your excitement for the adventure that lies ahead!

 DON’T emphasize how much you are going to miss your son or daughter.
 Turn the conversation away from how much you’ll miss each other and instead focus on how much you love one another.
 You can never tell your child you love them too many times!
 Communicating with them in a positive way will free them up to enjoy the wonderful gift you have given them.
 DON’T make promises you can’t keep, such as, “I promise I’ll write you every day!”
 The truth is, you’ll probably be too busy to write (and they’ll be having too much fun to notice!)

 A common concern for parents and campers alike is homesickness.
 One of the most helpful resources we’ve discovered on this topic is the book, “Homesick and Happy”, by Michael G. Thompson, Ph.D.
 In his book, he provides four useful practices to help work through homesickness even before dropping off your child off at camp.